axolotlsAxolotl Filtration Guide: Filter Type Selection, Flow Control, Sizing, Media Management, and...

 Chemical filtration uses media like activated carbon or zeolite to adsorb dissolved chemicals from the water.
 Activated carbon removes odors, discoloration, and certain dissolved organic compounds.
 Zeolite adsorbs ammonia directly from the water.

-Chemical filtration is not necessary for routine axolotl care.
+Chemical filtration is not needed for routine axolotl care.
 Biological filtration and regular water changes handle ammonia and nitrate.
-Chemical filtration is useful in two specific situations: removing residual medication from the water after a treatment course, and temporarily adsorbing ammonia during an emergency (such as a cycle crash) while the biological filter recovers.
-Outside these situations, chemical media can be left out of the filter to make room for additional biological media.
+Chemical filtration is useful in two specific cases.
+First, to remove residual medication from the water after a treatment course.
+Second, to temporarily adsorb ammonia during an emergency such as a cycle crash, while the biological filter recovers.
+Outside these cases, chemical media can be left out of the filter.
+That leaves room for extra biological media.
+Many medications kill nitrifying bacteria as a side effect, an established freshwater aquarium pattern.
+Axolotl.org’s health page identifies sustained water-quality disruption as one of the most common precipitants of bacterial disease in captive axolotls, which is another reason chemical media should be installed only when needed (source: Axolotl.org health).

 Why should you never replace all filter media at once?

 This is one of the most common and most damaging mistakes in axolotl keeping.
 The nitrifying bacteria that perform biological filtration live on the filter media.
 If you remove all the media and replace it with new, clean media at the same time, you remove the entire bacterial colony.
 The nitrogen cycle crashes.
-Ammonia spikes within 24 to 48 hours because no bacteria remain to process the waste the axolotl is still producing.
+Ammonia spikes within 24 to 48 hours.
+No bacteria remain to process the waste the axolotl keeps producing.
 The tank effectively becomes uncycled overnight.

-Axolotl keepers who follow the manufacturer’s instructions to “replace the filter cartridge monthly” with HOB filters are at the highest risk of this mistake, because HOB filter cartridges combine mechanical and biological media in a single disposable unit.
+Axolotl keepers who follow the maker’s instructions to replace the filter cartridge monthly with HOB filters are at the highest risk of this mistake.
+HOB filter cartridges combine mechanical and biological media in a single disposable unit.
 Replacing the cartridge removes both the trapped debris and the bacterial colony.
-This is one of the structural reasons HOB filters are a poor match for axolotl tanks: the cartridge-replacement design encourages a practice that destroys biological filtration.
+This is one of the structural reasons HOB filters are a poor match for axolotl tanks.
+The cartridge-replacement design encourages a practice that destroys biological filtration.

 Safe media replacement protocol

-When filter media needs replacement due to physical deterioration (foam breaking apart, ceramic rings crumbling), replace no more than half the media at a time.
+When filter media needs replacement due to physical wear (foam breaking apart, ceramic rings crumbling), replace no more than half the media at a time.
 Leave the remaining old media in place for at least 2 to 4 weeks while bacteria colonize the new media.
 After the new media is established, the remaining old media can be replaced if needed.
-This staggered approach maintains the bacterial colony throughout the transition.
+This staggered approach keeps the bacterial colony intact through the transition.

-For sponge filters, never replace the sponge unless it is physically disintegrating.
-Cleaning the sponge in a bucket of old tank water (not tap water, which contains chlorine that kills bacteria) is sufficient.
-Squeeze the sponge gently to release trapped debris, then return it to the filter.
+For sponge filters, never replace the sponge unless it is falling apart.
+Cleaning the sponge in a bucket of old tank water (not tap water, which contains chlorine that kills bacteria) is enough.
+Squeeze the sponge gently to release trapped debris.
+Then return it to the filter.
 The sponge will look discolored and worn over time.
 This is normal.
-The brown discoloration is largely bacterial biofilm, which is exactly what you want.
+The brown color is largely bacterial biofilm, which is exactly what you want.
+The dechlorinator guide covers why tap water kills the bacterial colony when used as a rinse.

-For canister filters with multiple media trays, clean one tray per maintenance session, leaving the others untouched.
-Rotate through the trays over successive water changes so the entire filter is cleaned over a period of weeks rather than all at once.
+For canister filters with multiple media trays, clean one tray per maintenance session and leave the others untouched.
+Rotate through the trays over successive water changes.
+The whole filter gets cleaned over weeks rather than all at once.

 Recognizing a cycle crash